-Leeds City Council endeavored to refurbish the square located off the Headrow by improving walkways, street lighting, and seating in order to open up and enhance the space for visitors to the city centre.
+– Leeds City Council endeavored to refurbish the square located off the Headrow by improving walkways, street lighting, and seating to open and enhance the space for visitors to the city centre.

-But the highlight of the makeover is the planting of a signature London plane tree, in honor of Her Majesty The Queen’s Diamond Jubilee, in front of the entrance to St. John’s Centre.
-The Diamond Jubilee celebrates the 60th anniversary of the Queen’s coronation, and took place in June 2012.
+The highlight of the makeover is the planting of a signature London plane tree, in honor of Her Majesty The Queen’s Diamond Jubilee, in front of the entrance to St. John’s Centre.
+The Diamond Jubilee celebrates the 60th anniversary of the Queen’s coronation and took place in June 2012.

 Designers elected to use the Silva Cell system because it would provide the tree with long-term access to healthy soil and because it would help its roots to stay below the surface and not impose costly maintenance to the new flagstones on the site.
 Additionally, the flexibility of the modular system could easily accommodate the existing utilities.

-At the time of its planting the semi-mature tree was already 6 meters tall with a weight of 1.5 tonnes, and needed to be placed in the tree pit via crane.
-The tree is expected to reach a height of 100 feet (30 meters) once it is fully grown.
+At the time of its planting, the semi-mature tree was already 20 ft 6 meters tall with a weight of 1.5 tonnes and needed to be placed in the tree pit via crane.
+Today the tree is around 55 ft, 17meters.
+It has tripled in size.